javato/mqtt-action/README.md

 # MQTT Action Executor

-This Spring Boot project is designed to listen to a specific MQTT topic, receive messages, and execute predefined actions based on the payload of the messages.
+This Spring Boot project is designed to listen to a specific MQTT topic, receive messages, and execute predefined windows console commands based on the payload of the messages.
 It uses the Eclipse Paho MQTT library for MQTT communication.

 ## Table of Contents
 - [Configuration](#configuration)